Trump’s $4.8 trillion budget proposal revisits rejected cuts

 Trump’s budget would also shred last year’s hard-won budget deal between the White House and Pelosi by imposing an immediate 5% cut to non-defense agency budgets passed by Congress.
 Slashing cuts to the Environmental Protection Agency and taking $700 billion out of Medicaid over a decade are also nonstarters on Capitol Hill, but both the White House and Democrats are hopeful of progress this spring on prescription drug prices.

-The Trump budget is a blueprint written as if he could enact it without congressional approval.
+The Trump budget is a blueprint written under Washington rules as if he could enact it without congressional approval.
 It relies on rosy economic projections of 2.8% economic growth this year and 3% over the long term — in addition to fanciful claims of future cuts to domestic programs — to show that it is possible to bend the deficit curve in the right direction.
+The economy grew by 2.1% last year.

 That sleight of hand enables Trump to promise to whittle down a $1.08 trillion budget deficit for the ongoing budget year and a $966 billion deficit gap in the 2021 fiscal year starting Oct.
 1 to $261 billion in 2030, according to summary tables obtained by The Associated Press.
 Balance would come in 15 years.